ManuelSifuentes/BigData/Unit_2/Practices/Practice04/README.md

 Convert indexed labels back to original labels.

+Here the indexedLabel column is converted to how it was originally, label.

 ```r
 val labelConverter = new IndexToString().setInputCol("prediction").setOutputCol("predictedLabel").setLabels(labelIndexer.labels)
 ```

 Chain indexers and GBT in a Pipeline.

+The pipeline is created, which is responsible for creating the process through which the training and test data will pass.
+After the model is created, which is entered with the training data, this data goes through the pipeline and the result is stored in the model variable.

 ```r
 val pipeline = new Pipeline().setStages(Array(labelIndexer, featureIndexer, gbt, labelConverter))